marcopchen/Gravity/resources.md

       <a href="https://www.choosefi.com/">ChooseFI</a>
       <br>
         <p>
-          I would say that the ChooseFI podcast is better for beginners, because it does have a lot of episodes on fundamentals and different aspects of financial independence.
+          I would say that the ChooseFI podcast is better for beginners, because it does have a lot of episodes on fundamentals and different aspects of financial independence with more instruction.
 It has also stemmed active groups on Facebook.
         </p>
     </li>
     </ul>